 Create a conventional outstream f from a StreamIO.outstream s.
 The output streams in StreamIO are not "functional," they are conventional streams operated on by side-effecting output.
-The difference between an IO.outstream and a StreamIO.outstream is that the former may be redirected using setOutstream.
+The difference between TextIO.outstream and TextIO.StreamIO.outstream is that the former may be redirected using setOutstream.
 Think of the former as a ref of the latter.